 Table of contents

-The top reasons for termination: Leadership and appreciation are decisive
+The top reasons for quitting: Leadership and recognition make the difference

 The analysis clearly shows that those who resign primarily criticize the management.
 In their comments, employees who left the company mentioned problems with their superiors and the management culture much more frequently.
 This is not about individual cases, but about structural issues: